Bloomington Opportunity Housing Incentives and Tools for Developers

 Residential developments of 20 units or more must submit an Affordable Housing Plan to the City of Bloomington as a part of the application for a final site and building plan, a final development plan or for NOAH preservation.
 An Affordable Housing Plan is not required for a development in which the affordable housing obligation is satisfied by a payment in lieu.

-Developers are encouraged to discuss projects with the Opportunity Housing Advisor and the Planning Division.
+Developers are encouraged to discuss projects with the HRA and the Planning Division.

 Affordable Rent and Income Limits